Lyros Review: The Shopify App That Fixes the SEO Problem Most Merchants…

 Cart2Cart is a flexible tool that lets you dynamically customize the data migration process to the last detail.
 These settings are found in the Additional Options section, which typically includes the entity selection.

-Now, to modify your Magento migration from 1 to 2, select your preferences from the list of options.
+Now, to modify your Magento migration from 1 to 2, select your preferences from the options list.

-You can, for example, opt to have the system move invoices, shipments, and credit memos to your Magento2 store.
+For example, you can opt to have the system move invoices, shipments, and credit memos to your Magento 2 store.
 You might also transfer images from the product, blog post, and category descriptions.

-Moreover, Cart2Cart allows you to preserve your customer IDs on the Target store, importing product SEO URLs and types,
+Moreover, Cart2Cart allows you to preserve your customer IDs in the Target store while importing product SEO URLs and types.

-transferring customers’ passwords, setting up product variants based on the combination options, maintaining original order IDs on the target, creating 301 redirects on your target store after migration, skipping product thumbnail images migration, and clearing your current data on your target store before the data migration process.
+Transferring customers’ passwords, setting up product variants based on combination options, maintaining original order IDs on the target, creating 301 redirects on your target store after migration, skipping the migration of product thumbnail images, and clearing your current data on your target store before the data migration process.

 Not bad at all!